doichev-kostia/uni-self-asessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array
+  - array 🖐️ used
-  - structure
+  - structure 🖐️ used
-  - record
+  - record 🖐️ used
-  - enum
+  - enum 🖐️ used
-  - instance
+  - instance 🖐️ used
-  - object
+  - object 🖐️ used
-  - class
+  - class 🖐️ used
-  - collection
+  - collection 🖐️ used
-  - set
+  - set 🖐️ used
   - hash table
-  - linked list
+  - linked list 👂 heard
-  - doubly list
+  - doubly list 👂 heard
   - unrolled list
   - circular list
-  - queue
+  - queue 👂 heard
-  - stack
+  - stack 👂 heard
-  - deque
+  - deque 👂 heard
-  - tree
+  - tree 👂 heard
-  - graph
+  - graph 👂 heard
-  - iterator
+  - iterator 👂 heard
-  - mutable state
+  - mutable state 👂 heard
-  - immutable state
+  - immutable state 👂 heard
-  - serialization
+  - serialization 👂 heard
-  - string parsing
+  - string parsing 👂 heard
 - Process & style
-  - compiler
+  - compiler 🖐️ used
-  - transpiler
+  - transpiler 🖐️ used
-  - linter
+  - linter 🖐️ used
-  - polyfill
+  - polyfill 🖐️ used
-  - debugger
+  - debugger 🖐️ used
-  - garbage collection
+  - garbage collection 👂 heard
-  - refactoring
+  - refactoring 🖐️ used
-  - code review
+  - code review 🖐️ used
-  - antipatterns
+  - antipatterns 👂 heard
-  - paradigm
+  - paradigm 👂 heard
-  - algorithm
+  - algorithm 🖐️ used
-  - magic numbers
+  - magic numbers 🎓 known
-  - hardcode
+  - hardcode 🎓 known
-  - complexity
+  - complexity 👂 heard
   - decomposition
-  - spaghetti
+  - spaghetti 👂 heard
-  - silver bullet
+  - silver bullet 👂 heard
   - not invented here
-  - dead code
+  - dead code 👂 heard
-  - unreachable code
+  - unreachable code 👂 heard
-  - duplicate code
+  - duplicate code 🖐️ used
-  - exception
+  - exception 🖐️ used
-  - return early
+  - return early 🖐️ used
-  - unittest
+  - unit test 🖐️ used
-  - git
+  - git 🖐️ used
-  - github
+  - github 🖐️ used